emergenzeHack/covid19italia/en/contribuisci.md

 Our project is [Github](www.github.com) based.
 If you don't know Github you can look at [this video](https://www.youtube.com/watch?v=noZnOSpcjYY&t) as introduction.

+* To discuss with us in the project chat you can join our [Slack](https://covid19peoplehelp.slack.com)

 Here a simple diagram of how our project works.

 ![](https://raw.githubusercontent.com/emergenzeHack/covid19italia/master/images/process1.jpg)